caochun/manteau/manteau-flow/README.md

 ![](docs/flow3.svg)

-### Trace based GOTO semantics in state transition
+### Trace based GOTO semantics for state transition

 The flexibility needed in these business scenarios concludes as a *GOTO* mechanism where the state can transition to another beyond the machine's basic structure.
 In the original semantics of the machine execution, when a normal event